 - There was a spike in pedestrian vehicular incidents causing injuries in 2017 with 15 cases.
 This represents a 36 percent increase from the year 2016.

 The Brannon Law Firm is experienced in litigating workplace accidents and will investigate the facts and circumstances surrounding your workplace injury to determine who is at fault for your injuries.
-If you or a loved one has been seriously injured while performing job related duties, our Dayton personal injury attorneys may be able to help.
+If you or a loved one has been seriously injured while performing job related duties, our personal injury attorneys in Dayton may be able to help.
 Call our offices today for a free consultation with an attorney in our office, your home, or a hospital room.